Skip to content

 input-fieldStyled text input

-sidebar-sectionGlass-card styled sidebar section
+sidebar-sectionGlass-card styled sidebar section (overflow: visible for tooltips)

 file-rowGlass-card styled file row with hover effect